 ESXi Host Requirements

 - The cluster must have a minimum of three ESXi hosts.
+For best results, configure the Virtual SAN cluster with four or more hosts.

 |Virtual SAN Enabled||Virtual SAN Disabled|